Eating Disorder Counseling in Maumelle, AR—Counselors and Therapists

 Group therapy, in which a number of people with the same core disorder come together to discuss progress and setbacks, is a common add-on to individual Maumelle eating disorder counseling.
 The cool thing about group therapy is it helps patients see that they’re not alone.
 Equally important, it gives an inside view into another person’s struggle, enabling the patient to see that everyone’s “rock bottom” is different—which can help the patient gain some perspective and insight into their own disorder.

 Thriveworks Maumelle Eating Disorder Treatment

 At Thriveworks Maumelle, we have therapists extensively trained in eating disorder treatment.
 Whatever your story is, however bad it’s gotten, they have the experience to help.
 All you have to do is make the first call.
-We don’t have a waiting list, so a Maumelle eating disorder counselor can usually see new patients within 24 hours.
+We don’t have a waiting list, so a Maumelle eating disorder counselor can usually see new patients quickly.
 We look forward to meeting you and helping you on the road to a happier, healthier life.

 Sublette, Brad.
 Interview.
 August 2016.